ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - Setup a Google Spreasheet to be updated by sheetupdate
 - - In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai-kia-connect-monitor or monitor.VIN (latter if vin=VIN is given as parameter)
 - - Go to your spreadsheet and share it with the client_email from the step above (inside service_account.json)
-- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if vin=VIN is given as parameter)
+- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if vin=VIN is given as parameter).
+If you want nice diagrams, you can copy this [example Google spreadsheet](https://docs.google.com/spreadsheets/d/1WwdosLQ0ViTHct_kBSNddnd-H3IUc604_Tz-0dgYI9A/edit?usp=sharing) and change e.g. diagram titels into your own language.
 - - Go to your spreadsheet and share it with the client_email from the step above (inside service_account.json)
 - run "python summary.py sheetupdate" and if everything is correct, the hyundai-kia-connect-monitor or monitor.VIN spreadheet will be updated with a summary and the last 122 lines of standard output
 - run "python dailystats.py sheetupdate" and if everything is correct, the monitor.dailystats or monitor.dailystats.VIN spreadheet will be updated with the last 122 lines of standard output